x

 A map demonstrating the first day of winter.

-Essentially, daylight hours (the period of time between sunrise and sunset each day) have been growing slightly shorter each day since the summer solstice last June, which is the longest day of the year (at least in terms of light).
-December 21 marks the start of when days will begin to grow longer.
-They will continue to do so until we reach the summer solstice again in June.
+Daylight hours, the period of time between sunrise and sunset each day, have been growing slightly shorter each day since the summer solstice last June, which is the longest day of the year (at least in terms of light).
+December 21, 2026 marks the start of when days will begin to grow longer.
+They will continue to do so until we reach the summer solstice again in June 2027.
 Then the cycle will begin anew.

 While we celebrate the winter solstice, those living in the Southern Hemisphere will be simultaneously marking the arrival of summer.
-That’s because while our half of the globe is inclined away from the Sun, their half is inclined toward it.
+That is because while our half of the globe is inclined away from the Sun, their half is inclined toward it.
 Being tilted away from the Sun brings us shorter days and colder temperatures.
+The 23.5-degree tilt of Earth’s axis, not Earth’s distance from the Sun, is what gives us seasons.

 Stonehenge under a cloudy sky with sun shining behind it represents winter solstice traditions.